 The first released VST image shows the spectacular star-forming region Messier 17, also known as the Omega Nebula or the Swan Nebula, as it has never been seen before.
 This vast region of gas, dust and hot young stars lies in the heart of the Milky Way in the constellation of Sagittarius (The Archer).
 The VST field of view is so large that the entire nebula, including its fainter outer parts, is captured — and retains its superb sharpness across the entire image.
+The data were processed using the Astro-WISE software system developed by E.A.
+Valentijn and collaborators at Groningen and elsewhere.
 Image: ESO/INAF-VST/OmegaCAM.
 Acknowledgement: OmegaCen/Astro-WISE/Kapteyn Institute

 M17 can easily be found in binoculars by starting from Lambda Sagittarii, the star marking the lid of the Teapot, and moving north, past the Sagittarius Star Cloud (Messier 24).
 The small open cluster Messier 18 is a degree to the north and Messier 17 lies another degree to the north.
 It is bright enough to be seen even with moderate amounts of light pollution.

 The Omega Nebula can also be found by first identifying Gamma Scuti, a magnitude 4.70 star in Scutum constellation.

 Omega Nebula location, image: Torsten Bronger